ont-app/vocabulary/README.md

 ```

 This library defines a reader macro `#lstr` and accompanying record
-_LangStr_ to facilitate wriing language-tagged strings in clojure.
+_LangStr_ to facilitate writing language-tagged strings in clojure.
 The
 value above for example would be written: `#lstr "gaol@en-GB"`.

-The reader encodes and instance of type LangStr (it is autoiconic):
+The reader encodes an instance of type LangStr (it is autoiconic):

 ```
 > (def brit-jail #lstr "gaol@en-GB")